-Dirtybird Campout will consider any request by a guest with disability for reasonable modification of its policies, practices or procedures or for auxiliary aids and services that will permit the guest equal enjoyment of the goods and services offered at the Festival.
+Dirtybird Campout will consider any request by a guest with disability for reasonable modification of its policies, practices or procedures or for auxiliary aids and services that will permit the guest equal enjoyment of the goods and services offered at the event.
 We encourage you to make any such request as far in advance as possible to enhance our ability to evaluate and fulfill the request.

 We hope you find this guide informative.
 We look forward to seeing you at Dirtybird Campout!